marlatte/todo-app/pseudo.md

     -   `new-thing-btn` that reveals 2 buttons above:
         -   `add-task-btn` on click: opens dialog/form in `editMode`, but blank.
 On submit: `taskController.addTask(inputValuesArray)`
         -   `add-project-btn` on click: opens a dialog/form/input for project name.
 On submit: `taskController.addProject(inputValue)`, `updateScreen()`.
--   Deleting things
+-   Deleting things.
+    -   Removing a task.
-    -   Show a warning dialog ("This can't be undone", etc.)
+        -   `remove-task-btn` on click: shows warning dialog ("This can't be undone", etc.), then triggers `taskController.removeTask(index)`.
-    -   Removing a task
-    -   Removing a project (and all its tasks)
+    -   Removing a project (and all its tasks).
+        -   `remove-project-btn` on click: shows warning dialog ("This can't be undone", etc.), then triggers `taskController.removeProject(removeName)`.